okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 ## List all users

-The basic list-all-users command returns all users that do not have the status of DEPROVISIONED to the default maximum limit of 200 records, if not specified.
-For this simple use-case, the list-all query performance is superior to other search options.
+The basic list-all-users command returns all users, that don't have a `DEPROVISIONED` status, to the default maximum limit of 200 records, if not specified.
+For this simple use case, the list-all query performance is superior to other search options.

 > **Note:** For most scenarios, use a [search](#search-users) parameter to refine the number of users returned.